Last Updated on September 6, 2024 by Ashok Kumar

 And the scariest part?
 Even after numerous in-depth investigations, no one knows who was behind this devastating attack.

 So, there you have it.
 Some of 2017’s scariest data breaches to help kick-start your Halloween celebrations.
-I want to take a brief moment to let you know that, if you’d rather not be on this list next year, you can use Lepide Data Security Platform to help detect and prevent data leakage, ransomware and much more.
-You can get access to the free trial here.
+I want to take a brief moment to let you know that, if you’d rather not be on this list next year, you can use Lepide Data Security Platform to help detect and prevent data leakage, ransomware and much more. schedule a demo with one of our engineers.